Max Steenbeck: Early life

-Steenbeck was born in Kiel.
-He studied physics and chemistry at the University of Kiel from 1922 to 1927.
+Steenbeck was born in Kiel, Schleswig-Holstein, on 21 March 1904.
+From 1920–29, he attended the University of Kiel where he earned his bachelor's degree in physics and completed his doctoral studies in physics.
 He completed his thesis on x-rays under Walther Kossel; he submitted the thesis in 1927/1928 and his doctorate was awarded in January 1929.

 While a student at Kiel, he formulated the concept of the cyclotron.